truenas/documentation/content/CORE/UIReference/System/Reporting.md

 ---
 title: "Reporting"
+description: "This article contains information about the Reporting screen on TrueNAS CORE."
 weight: 70
 aliases: /core/administration/reporting/
+tags:
+- corereporting
+- coregraphs
 ---

 TrueNAS has a built in reporting engine that displays helpful graphs and information about the system processes.